 The Mall also features many intriguing and entertaining hands-on science exhibits and provides lively learning experiences for all members of the family, regardless of age.

-The magical experience of science is carried on through the first floor where visitors can take part in live workshops, see a science theatrical live show or get involved with hands-on exhibitions.
-On the second floor more workshops can be taken, and an unbelievable experience with amusing results can be seen through creating 3D models of different body parts.
+The magical experience of science is carried on through the first floor where visitors can take part in live workshops, see a science theatrical live show or take partv in hands-on exhibitions.
+On the second floor there are more workshops, and an unbelievable experience with amusing results can be seen through creating 3D models of different body parts.